sportsdunia logo

 15,000

 Pakistan has a vast series of cricket stadiums that reflect the country's tremendous affection for the sport.
-There are some famous Cricket Stadium in Pakistan.
-We will dive into the top 10 Cricket Stadium in Pakistan.
+We will dive into the best cricket stadium in Pakistan.
 The renowned Gaddafi Stadium in Lahore, as well as the National Stadium in Karachi and the Rawalpindi Cricket Stadium, have all played important roles in Pakistan's cricket renaissance by hosting international matches.

 10. Bahawal Stadium | Bahawalpur | 15,000 Capacity

-The Dring Stadium, also known as Bahawal Stadium, is a Cricket Stadium in Pakistan, in Bahawalpur, Punjab, Pakistan.
+The Dring Stadium, also known as Bahawal Stadium, is in Bahawalpur, Punjab, Pakistan.
 It is a multi-purpose stadium used mostly for cricket games.
 It is one of the few stadiums in Asia that hosts all games in one location.
 In addition to cricket, hockey, and football, the stadium has a swimming pool, karate venue, gym, squash, volleyball, and tennis facilities.
-The stadium was formerly called Dring Stadium and was named after Sir John Dring, Bahawalpur's second prime minister.

 It was the first Cricket Stadium in Pakistan (West) to hold a Test match, when the Indian cricket team played their second Test in Pakistan in 1954-55, as part of India's debut tour of Pakistan.
 However, this was the only Test match to be played at this venue.
 As of 2002, 155 first-class matches and 23 List A matches had been played at this venue.
 Hanif Mohammad scored 142 runs.
 With Khan Mohammad and Polly Umrigar picking up 6 and 5 wickets respectively in an innings.